 1. What is the dissolution of a Delaware corporation?

-Dissolving a corporation means to officially close the corporation with its name removed from the register.
-It is the end of the legal existence of the corporation.
-After the dissolution is valid, other groups can legally make use of the company name.
+Dissolving a corporation means officially closing the corporation with its name removed from the register.
+It is the end of the legal existence of your corporation.
+After the dissolution is valid, other groups can make use of the company name.

-The Court of Chancery is the jurisdiction for the dissolution proceedings and any application during the process, for example, filing the petition for the dissolution.
+The Court of Chancery is the jurisdiction for the dissolution proceedings and any application during the process.
+Such proceedings will also include filing the petition for the dissolution.